RuiRomano/pbigtwmonitor/README.md

 | LogFilters | Comma separated file names of log files to be fetched.
 Default: "gatewayerrors,gatewayinfo" If 'None' log files will be excluded
 | GatewayFilters | Comma separated gateway id's.
 Default: All Gateways

+## Template from Disk

+Its possible to use the Power BI template directly over the gateway server log folder or export files from the [Export Logs](https://learn.microsoft.com/en-us/data-integration/gateway/service-gateway-tshoot#collect-logs-from-the-on-premises-data-gateway-app) feature.

+Use the [Gateway Monitor - FromDisk.pbit](Gateway%20Monitor%20-%20FromDisk.pbit) template file and set the "DataLocation" parameter to the root folder where the logs are stored.

 ## Logs Page

 ![image](./Images/PBI_LogPage.png)